rcw3bb/proofreader-ai/README.md

 poetry install
 ```

-Create a `.env` file in the project root with your GitHub Models API token:
+Ensure that a `GITHUB_TOKEN` environment variable is in your system with your GitHub Models API token:

+```env
+GITHUB_TOKEN=your_github_models_token_here
+```

 ## :warning: Logging

 The project uses a `logging.ini` file for logging configuration.
 Logs are written to `proofreader-ai.log` and the console.
 You can adjust logging settings in `logging.ini` at the project root.

-```env
-GITHUB_TOKEN=your_github_models_token_here
-```

 ## :zap: Usage